Transparent Networks for Multivariate Time Series: Visualizations

-\textbf{Global feature contribution:} \figureautorefname~\ref{fig:global_rainfall} illustrates the global behavior of features in the Rainfall dataset, with red bars indicating the density of training samples.
+Figure~\ref{fig:global_rainfall} illustrates the global behavior of features in the Rainfall dataset, with red bars indicating the density of training samples.
 Our findings indicate that low \textit{Max Temperature} and high \textit{Min Temperature} contribute to an increase in rainfall.